 - A data packet has been received (USBCSOL.OUTPKT RDY=1) - A STALL has been sent (USBCSIL.SENT_STALL=1).
-Only Bulk/Interrupt endpoints can be stalled

-Any of these events will cause USBOIF.OUTEPxIF to be asserted regardless of the status of the OUT EPx interrupt mask bit USBOIE.OUTEPxIE.
+Only Bulk/Interrupt endpoints can be stalled events will Anv these USBOIF.OUTEPxIF be to asserted regardless of the status of the OUT EPx interrupt mask bit USBOIE.OUTEPxIE.
 If the OUT EPx interrupt mask bit is set to 1, the CPU interrupt flag IRCON2.USBIF will also be asserted.
-An interrupt request is only if generated IEN2.USBIE and USBOIE.OUTEPXIE are both set to 1.
+An interrupt request is only IEN2.USBIE generated if and USBOIE.OUTEPxIE are both set to 1.